Coin-Sack/Coin_Sack_Telegram_Bot/replies/stop.md

-Automatic Coin Sack updates have been disabled for this chat.
+*Automatic Coin Sack updates have been disabled for this chat.*

-Use the command /start-updates to begin them again!
+_Use the command /start to begin automaic updates._